 The 21st Century Scots Revival — What Is Scots In Recent History?

 In 2014, a referendum was held that let Scotland decide whether it wanted to remain a part of the United Kingdom.
 With just over 55 percent of the vote, the Scottish people decided they wanted to stay.
 In the midst of this, Scots became a major talking point in regard to the identity of Scotland.

 For much of the 19th and 20th centuries, the Scots language was considered inferior to English.
 It wasn’t taught in schools or spoken in formal environments, and it was far more associated with casual conversation and lower classes.
 It wasn’t until the 1990s that Scots breached a very limited amount of use in education and media.
 Its proximity to English and its lack of universality has led to the near extinction of this language a number of times.
+If you’ve asked yourself before “What is Scots?” it’s probably because it doesn’t frequently cross into the realm of public consciousness.
 Even among those who speak it today, they’re usually speaking more of a Scots-English hybrid than the “pure” Scots of the 1500s.